Find Southeast Asia Suppliers, Vietnam Manufacturer, Thailand Factory, Southeast Asia B2B, AseanVolt Sourcing Network, Singapore Trade Hub.

 + View

-• ORFS (O-Ring Face Seal / SAE J1453): Uses a flat face with an O-ring in a groove.
-It provides a superior, leak-free seal for high-pressure systems.
-Critical for buyers: Specify O-ring material (e.g., Nitrile, Viton) for fluid compatibility.
+• ORFS (O-Ring Face Seal / SAE J1453): A superior seal for high-pressure applications.
+Features straight threads (O-ring boss) and a flat face with an O-ring groove.
+This is a critical distinction—ORFS requires a specific O-ring.
+Confirm the O-ring material (e.g., Nitrile, Viton) with your supplier for fluid compatibility.

-• BSPP (British Standard Pipe Parallel / ISO 228-1): Has straight (parallel) threads and seals via a washer or O-ring on the face, not the threads.
-Common in European and Asian machinery.
-A major pitfall is confusing it with tapered BSPT threads, which will not seal properly.
+• BSPP (British Standard Pipe Parallel / ISO 228-1): Predominant in European and Asian markets.
+Has straight (parallel) threads and seals via a bonded washer, copper crush washer, or an O-ring on a boss.
+The major risk is confusing it with NPT or JIC, which will cause immediate leakage.

-To avoid leakage issues from the start, integrate these steps into your supplier qualification and order process:
+To avoid costly logistics and compliance failures, integrate these steps into your supplier qualification process:

-• Technical Documentation: Require factory drawings specifying the exact thread standard (e.g., SAE J514, ISO 8434-2, ISO 228).
-Do not accept generic terms like "hydraulic thread."
+• Technical Documentation: Require certified drawings from the factory specifying the exact standard (e.g., SAE J514, ISO 8434-2 for ORFS, ISO 228-1).
+Do not rely on verbal descriptions.

-• Sample Verification: Before mass production, obtain fitting samples.
-Use thread gauges (Plugs & Rings) to verify standards.
-This is a non-negotiable step for new suppliers in Malaysia or the Philippines.
+• Sample Verification: Before full production, request physical samples.
+Use thread gauges (plug and ring gauges) to verify the thread form, pitch, and diameter.
+This is a standard practice for reputable suppliers in Singapore and Thailand.

 Description